sjsu-library/unionist/_items/unionist--text-0233.md

 ---
 pid: unionist--text-0233
-title: "[Fire at the Canterbury Female Academy]"
+title: Brief Notice of the Fire at the Canterbury Female Academy
 bibliographicCitation: "<em>Schenectady Cabinet</em> 1834-02-19"
 bibliographicCitationRepublished:
 fullIssueSequenceNumber: